benjamb/packvers/docs/security.rst

 Security
 ========

-We take the security of packaging seriously.
+We take the security of packaging2 seriously.
 If you believe you've identified a security issue in it, DO NOT report the issue in any public forum, including (but not limited to):